What is the average salary in Philadelphia, PA?

 How does the cost of living in Philadelphia, PA compare to the national average?

-Philadelphia, PA, has a cost of living index that varies across different categories when compared to the nationwide average.
-Housing costs in Philadelphia stand at 125, which is 25% higher than the national average.
-This means that expenses related to renting or buying a home in Philadelphia are significantly higher than the average American city.
-For job seekers considering Philadelphia, this higher cost of living in housing could impact their overall budget and lifestyle choices.
+Philadelphia, PA, has a cost of living index that varies across different categories when compared to the nationwide average, which is set at 100.
+Housing costs in Philadelphia stand at 125, indicating that expenses for rent or homeownership are 25% higher than the national average.
+This higher cost can significantly impact the budget of those relocating to or living in the city.